yuejiaointel/scikit-learn-intelex/SECURITY.md

 ### When Should I Report a Vulnerability?

-* You think you discovered a potential security vulnerability in Intel(R) Extension for Scikit-learn*.
+* You think you discovered a potential security vulnerability in Extension for Scikit-learn*.
-* You are unsure how the potential vulnerability affects Intel(R) Extension for Scikit-learn*.
+* You are unsure how the potential vulnerability affects Extension for Scikit-learn*.
-* You think you discovered a vulnerability in another project or 3rd party component on which Intel(R) Extension for Scikit-learn* depends.
+* You think you discovered a vulnerability in another project or 3rd party component on which Extension for Scikit-learn* depends.
 If the issue is not fixed in the 3rd party component, try to report directly there first.

 ### When Should I NOT Report a Vulnerability?

 * You got an automated scan hit and are unable to provide details.
-* You need help using Intel(R) Extension for Scikit-learn* for security.
+* You need help using Extension for Scikit-learn* for security.
 * You need help applying security-related updates.
 * Your issue is not security-related.